 What Should I Do if I Suspect a Whiplash Injury After a Car Accident?

-There are certain steps you should take after a car accident, especially if you have suffered a whiplash injury:
+There are certain steps you should take after a car accident that our auto accident attorneys recommend, especially if you have suffered a whiplash injury:

 Seek Medical Treatment